pandashreyan/api/README.md

 ---

-Would you also like me to generate:
+Would you like me to generate the `LICENSE` and `.gitignore` files for this project as well?
-- `LICENSE` file (MIT)?
-- `.gitignore` file?
-- Sample API testing collection for Postman?